-When an Interviewer encounters an operator of a returning boat, he/she should use the screening introduction to introduce himself/herself, state the purpose of the survey, and ask questions which will determine whether the respondent is eligible for an interview.
-The Interviewer should give his/her name and state that the study is sponsored by NMFS.
-If the intercepted boat operator is willing to cooperate, the Interviewer should then ask the series of questions used to determine eligibility.
-To be eligible for the survey, the potential respondent must be the captain or owner of a boat that has just completed an offshore fishing trip that targeted large pelagic species or incidentally caught a large pelagic species.
-For the purposes of the screening introduction, large pelagics include all of the species listed on page 2 of Appendix A LPIS Questionnaire.
+When an interviewer encounters an operator of a returning boat, he/she should use the screening introduction to introduce himself/herself, state the purpose of the survey, and ask questions which will determine whether the respondent is eligible for an interview.
+The interviewer should give his/her name and state that the study is sponsored by NMFS.
+If the intercepted boat operator is willing to cooperate, the interviewer should then ask the series of questions used to determine eligibility.
+To be eligible for the survey, the potential respondent must be the captain or owner of a boat that has just completed an offshore fishing trip that targeted large pelagic species.
+For the purposes of the screening introduction, large pelagics include all of the species listed under the "LPS" column in Appendix F.1.
 Boat operators returning from fishing trips that used hand-gear (rod and reel or handline) and specifically targeted, but did not catch any of the specified large pelagic species would be considered eligible.
-In addition, those returning from trips that fished with hand-gear and caught at least one fish in this list of species would be eligible, even if they did not specifically target any of these species.
-Therefore, data are desired for all hand-gear fishing trips that either targeted or caught at least one of these large pelagic fishes.
+Therefore, data are desired for all hand-gear fishing trips that targeted at least one large pelagic fish species regardless of what was caught during that trip.

 If an eligible operator of a charter or private boat chooses to designate a crew member or passenger to respond to the survey as a "proxy", then that individual shall be considered eligible for an interview.
-In such cases, it will be necessary for the Interviewer to record that the respondent was a designated proxy for the captain or owner of the boat.
+In such cases, it will be necessary for the interviewer to record that the respondent was a designated proxy for the captain or owner of the boat.